frederic-perez/AmE-dictionary/data/idioms.md

 __be at your wits’ end__ To be worried about something and not know what you should do next.
 __be brought in from the cold__ To be allowed to join or participate in a group from which one was previously excluded; to be accepted in a certain social setting.
 __be busted__
+__be caught off (one’s) guard__ To be taken by surprise; to be caught when one is vulnerable, careless, or inattentive. _We’ll wait until he’s caught off guard, and then we’ll take him and his company for all they’re worth!_
 __be caught with (one’s) pants down__ To be taken by surprise; to be caught in a vulnerable (often embarrassing) position or situation. _We seriously underestimated our opponents on Saturday and were caught with our pants down._
 __be champing at the bit__ (be chomping at the bit) To be very eager or impatient to do something.
 The phrase alludes to an excited horse chewing on its “bit” (a metal mouthpiece). _The kids are champing at the bit to go to the park—can you take them?_
 __be cleaned out__ To be emptied or devoid of money, food, resources, etc.